 Despite some world-leading sectors, the UK economy is internationally uncompetitive.
-We have had a trade deficit (imports greater than exports) for 20 years, and in 15 of them it has exceeded 1.5 per cent of GDP.
-In 2017 it was the largest of all G7 countries.
+Our trade deficit (imports minus exports) has exceeded 2 per cent for 15 of the last 16 years, and in 2017 was the largest of all G7 countries.
 Sterling has been kept high by capital inflows from overseas; its value has reflected and supported the success of the UK's financial sector, but damaged manufacturing, which now makes up just 10 per cent of the economy's gross value added.